We currently accept the following insurance programs:

-ICBC provides 25 pre-approved chiropractic treatments for the period of 12 weeks from the date of your accident.
+ICBC provides 25 preauthorized chiropractic treatments for the period of 12 weeks from the date of your accident (“Early Access” treatment).
 They will cover your visit fees and you will not be out of pocket for any user fees.
 Should you have an accident, it is advisable to attend the office as soon as possible for an initial assessment (and treatment, if suitable.)

 In order to receive these benefits, you must:

-- sign a treatment confirmation and consent form (in our office)
+- Sign a treatment confirmation and consent form to allow our office to communicate with ICBC (signed in our office);

 Please let us know the date of your accident, bring your BC Services Card (Personal Health Number) and any ICBC adjuster info, if you have it.